9:30 AM – Sunday Study

 Expect a mix of musical styles.
 Expect to sing heartily.
 Expect songs and hymns chosen for the quality of text and music and meant to encourage the congregation to worship in ways consistent with the diverse traditions of music in the church.

-Depending on the Sunday, you’ll hear drums and guitar, perhaps with some violin mixed in - or once a month, our orchestra!
-One Sunday we might sing some older hymns; another Sunday, something hot off the charts.
-We love to be a place where kids and parents and grandparents can sing and worship alongside each other!
+Depending on the Sunday, you’ll hear drum and guitar, perhaps with some violin mixed in - or once a month, our orchestra!
+One Sunday we might sing some older hymns; another Sunday, something recent.
+We love to be a place where kids and parents and grandparents can sing formative words and worship alongside each other!

 Friendly!
 You'll meet people of different ages, life stages, and cultures.